Project

 4. What do case studies of program models and practices indicate about effective foreign language program articulation from K-12 to higher education, including to and from community colleges?

-In addition to a comprehensive literature review and analysis of practices and regulatory frameworks related to articulation agreements and crediting prior foreign language learning, the study will involve large-scale surveys of state foreign language supervisors, high school and postsecondary foreign language educators, administrators, and policymakers, and postsecondary students, with the educator and student surveys each targeting hundreds of respondents; interviews with 10 educators and administrators highly involved in K-16 language program articulation projects and 20 students; and five case studies of institutions of higher education that have articulated language programs with community colleges and high schools.
+In addition to a comprehensive literature review and analysis of practices and regulatory frameworks related to articulation agreements and crediting prior foreign language learning, the study will involve large-scale surveys of state foreign language supervisors, high school and postsecondary foreign language educators and administrators, and postsecondary students; interviews with 10 educators and administrators highly involved in K-16 language program articulation projects and 20 students; and five case studies of institutions of higher education that have articulated language programs with community colleges and high schools.

 About the Project